jharwell/libra/docs/usage/build-time.rst

           code checking, which is less intense.

+       Requires :cmake:variable:`LIBRA_ANALYSIS` is true.
 For more details, see :ref:`usage/analysis`.

    * - ``fix``